ultramarichka/umwerk-challenge-frontend/readme.md

-## TODO ##
+## TODOs ##

 1. Add html structure & map to index.twig
-2. Add javascript to query locations
+2. Add javascript to query locations & append them to the dom ( create google maps marker with lat/lng )
+3. Add click event to marker which opens a modal window
-3. Add javascript to query detail of location
+4. Add javascript to query detail of location & show them in the modal window

+## The result ##
+Please make sure you put everything that is necessary to run your project into a compressed file.